01 of 05

 - Ennis House was sold to a private owner in 2011.
 Conditions of the sale required that it be open to the public 12 days per year.
 Tours may be halted due to foundation restoration needed following the 1994 Northridge earthquake and massive rains.

-- Mrs. Clinton Walker House in Carmel is open one day a year as part of charity event (1948)
+- Mrs. Clinton Walker House in Carmel is open one day a year as part of a charity event (1948)

 - Anderton Court Shops in Beverly Hills (1952)